kali-mx/BlogContent/LLMNR_POISONING.md

 ### Now we can copy-paste the entire hash in a file on our attack machine via `nano hash.txt`
 We can attempt to crack this hash using hashcat by running it against rockyou.txt.
 In the real world, if this fails, we would use a more custom, bigger wordlist to make sure our weak password test is current and thorough.
-syntax: `hashcat -O -m 5600 hash /usr/share/wordlists/rockyou.txt`
+syntax: `hashcat -O -m 5600 hash.txt /usr/share/wordlists/rockyou.txt`
 ![image](https://user-images.githubusercontent.com/76034874/186996929-a065c526-cf10-44ad-900e-7f4d5cfa1253.png)